top of page

 Beyond Measurement

-I just wonder: if we put as much time, money, effort, and care into our people driving the results as we do trying to make the results happen, would we be more successful than we already are?
+I often wonder: if we invested as much time, money, effort, and care into our people as we do into achieving results, would we be more successful?
+Yet, I hear the question, "How can we measure that?"

 Trust Takes Time

-You can't instantaneously get the metrics you think you need (that you really don't need), but as your turnover rates decrease, more people are hitting their quarterly goals, people show up more often, better, more enthusiastic, and there is an intuitive sense of synergy, of care—the numbers will reveal themselves in due time.
+You can't instantly obtain the metrics you think you need.
+As turnover rates decrease, more people hit their quarterly goals, and enthusiasm grows, the numbers will reveal themselves in due time.

-It is called trust, my dear friend, but there must be conviction that this will work for your team.
+This process is called trust.
+However, there must be a conviction that it will work for your team.
 Without belief, you have nothing.

 Let's rise,